ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 DIGESTION IN NON-RUMINANT ANIMALS

-1. Mouth: In the mouth, the food is changed and mixed with saliva which contains an enzyme Ptyalin.
+1. Mouth: In the mouth, the food is changed and mixed with saliva, which contains the enzyme Ptyalin.
 Ptyalin converts starch to maltose.
 The food (bolus) is then swallowed and moved by peristaltic movement to the stomach.

-2. Stomach: here, two enzymes, pepsin and rennin are present.
-Renin act on milk and pepsin convert protein to peptones.
+2. Stomach: Here, two enzymes, pepsin and rennin, are present.
+Renin acts on milk, and pepsin converts protein to peptones.
 The thick liquid formed(chyme) now passes to the duodenum.

 3. Small intestine